-Since Northwest Austin, the "federalism costs, associated with Section 5 have only continued to increase while the statute's benefits have all but vanished.
-Id. at 202.
-In particular, the Department of Justice ("DOJ") has interpreted Section 5 to force the Covered Jurisdictions to spend millions of dollars and thousands of attorney hours to preclear an ever-expanding array of laws.
+Since Northwest Austin, the "federalism costs" associated with Section 5, 557 U.S. at 202, have only continued to increase while the statute's benefits have all but vanished.
+In particular, the Department of Justice ("DOJ") has interpreted Section 5 to force the Covered Jurisdictions to spend millions of dollars and thousands of attorney hours to preclear an everexpanding array of laws.
 The most vivid example comes from voter-identification laws: Indiana's sovereign policymakers are free to enact such requirements, see Crawford v.
-Marion Cnty.
-Election Bd., 553 U.S. 181 (2008), but on account of DOJ's administrative fiat, the equally sovereign policymakers in Covered Jursidictions are not, see DOJ File Nos.
+Marion County Election Bd., 553 U.S. 181 (2008), but as a result of DOJ's administrative fiat, the equally sovereign policymakers in Covered Jurisdictions are not, see DOJ File Nos.
 2011-2775 (Texas) and 2011-2495 (South Carolina).